kubakubakuba/webeval/README.md

 <img src="rsrc/eval.png" width="750">

-A custom styling for CodeMirror has been written, to make the log more readable.
+A custom styling for CodeMirror has been written to make the log more readable.

 ## Database config
 Database configuration is made in a file `db_connect.py`